privacybydesign/irma-frontend-packages/plugins/yivi-client/README.md

 ### session

-The `session` options contains three property structs with options for starting and finishing YIVI sessions:
+The `session` options contains three property structs with options for starting and finishing Yivi sessions:
- - [`start`](#option-start) dealing with fetching the information needed for a new YIVI session (like the session pointer) from a remote server;
+ - [`start`](#option-start) dealing with fetching the information needed for a new Yivi session (like the session pointer) from a remote server;
  - [`mapping`](#option-mapping) dealing with parsing the needed information out of the information fetched during [`start`](#option-start);
  - [`result`](#option-result) dealing with fetching the result from a remote server.